mcglinnlab/website/content/people/emmaline-sheahan.md

 +++
 ![Emmaline Sheahan](/img/emmaline-sheahan.jpg)

-Emmaline is an undergraduate at the College of Charleston majoring in marine biology and is expected to graduate in the spring of 2019.
-She plans to get her PhD and specialize in Chondrichthyes with a focus on ecology, evolution, and behavior.
+Emmy was an undergraduate research in the lab who double majored in marine biology and philosophy.
+She graduated in the spring of 2021 after completing her honors thesis on the global biodiversity of sharks.
+She is currently pursuing her PhD at the University of Flordia where she is working with Dr. Rob Guralnick and Dr. Gavin Naylor on species distribution modeling of marine organisms.